After quitting porn, a practical question often comes up: what happens with sex now?

 Healthy arousal is responsive.
 It arises in context: from physical closeness, emotional connection, attraction to a real person, the sensory experience of touch.
 It's less automatic and more integrated with the rest of your experience.

-Fantasy Evolves
+Fantasy evolves

 Many people in recovery report increased physical sensitivity during sex.
 Sensations that felt muted or unremarkable while using porn become more vivid.
 Touch registers differently.
 The body, which was trained to respond primarily to visual input, begins responding to physical, emotional, and relational cues again.